Updated by staff writer Yona Williams.

 - 703 handwashing stations built

-Since 2009, Pencils of Promise’s efforts have led to increased literacy rates, improved training and support for teachers, and better access to quality education for children residing in some of the most underserved communities in countries where the organization is active.
+Since 2009, Pencils of Promise’s efforts have led to increased literacy rates, improved training and support for teachers, and better access to quality education for children.

-Pencils of Promise reports on average, a $1,000 investment in PoP’s WASH programs in 2020 helps bring clean water, workshops, and infrastructure to about 50 students for a full year, and is estimated to generate a $4,300 return in time savings, averted healthcare costs, and more.
+Pencils of Promise reports on average, a $1,000 investment in PoP’s WASH programs in 2021 helps bring WASH workshops to one school for a full year and is estimated to generate a $4,300 return in time savings, averted healthcare costs, and more.

 Future Plans for Pencils of Promise